80-20-Human-In-The-Loop/Django-Mercury-Performance-Testing/README.md

 ╰─────────────────────────────────────────────────────────────╯
 ```

-## 🎓 The 80-20 Philosophy in Action
+## 🎓 The  Philosophy in Action

-Mercury embodies the [80-20 Human in the Loop](https://github.com/80-20-Human-In-The-Loop/Community) philosophy:
+Mercury embodies the [Human in the Loop](https://github.com/80-20-Human-In-The-Loop/Community) philosophy:

 **80% Automation:**
 - Automatic performance monitoring